Browse courses to find something that interests you.

 6. Design: expression session

-Upon successful completion of this microcredential, you will be able to:
+Upon successful completion of this microcredential, you should be able to:

 In order to pass the microcredential, participants must complete all assessments and achieve at least 50% of the course’s total marks.